Waterbird Regional Preserve

 • CA Bloom Feb - Sep

-• Height to 18 inches tall.
+• Height to 18".

 • Flowers have four large overlapping petals.
 They're orange most places, but usually yellow with an orange center along the coast.